rfrancis/asdf-gradle/README.md

 ## Use

-Check out the [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install and manage versions of HashiCorp tools.
+Check out the [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install and manage versions of other tools.

 NEEDED: Someone to take over maintenance of this plugin.